-CAT 207 ART APPRECIATION
+CAT 207 ART APPRECIATION\ (Formerly CAT 100)

 To appreciate art, it helps to know it firsthand by making art yourself: some sculpture, painting, printmaking, drawing, and new experimental forms.
 It also helps to hear what artists have to say about their work, to know some art history, and to leave a course knowing whose work you enjoy and why.
 This course provides you with this kind of first-hand experience.
 1 c.u.
-Corequisite: WRT 105 or WRT 106.

-CAT 208 ILLUSTRATION AND GRAPHIC DESIGN FOR GAMES
+CAT 208 ILLUSTRATION AND GRAPHIC DESIGN FOR GAMES\